swiftlang/swift/docs/CToSwiftNameTranslation.md

 5. Other methods are imported as plain methods.

-If a method overrides a superclass or adopted protocol method, the Swift name of the overridden method will be used for consistency.
+If a method overrides a superclass or matches a method in an adopted protocol, the Swift name of the "overridden" method will be used for consistency.
 If there's more than one such name, one is chosen arbitrarily.

 ### Normal Initializers